 Most small businesses have debt, at least at one stage or another.
+Reducing Business Debts and finding the Best LLC Services can help improve the financial stability of a company.
 In fact, a survey covered by SmallBizGenius in 2019 indicated that some 70% of small businesses currently have outstanding debt.
 This number was based on a sample of more than 6,000 businesses spread out across all 50 states, and should thus represent a fairly accurate picture of the state of small businesses concerning debt.

 As many entrepreneurs will tell you, this isn’t necessarily a bad thing as it sounds like.
 To begin with, a majority of those businesses surveyed — about 68% — reported that while they did have outstanding debt, it was under $100,000.
 More importantly, though, debt can be a useful tool for small businesses looking to grow.
 As Inc.’s argument for debt over equity put it, opting to take on debt allows you to keep full control over your business and maintain full perspective regarding profits.
 Debt, as they put it, “can be your best friend” when compared to the option of giving up equity.